 - a.
 This is fermented juice from grapes.
-There is no ground for saying this was just nonalcoholic grape juice.
+There is no grounds for saying this was just non alcoholic grape juice.
 Grape juice is the Greek word leukos and this word is not used in the New Testament. - b.
-Nowhere in the Bible does it forbid the drinking of wine [except for Nazerites], but it condemns drunkenness.
-Even for church leaders, the Bible says they should not give in to too much wine. - c.
-That being said, I think it is best for a minister to avoid alcohol entirely.
-Last time I checked, it was impossible to get drunk if you do not drink at all. - d.
-Issues like whether it is okay to have a glass of wine at dinner are what Paul calls "doubtful things" in the book of Romans.
+The Bible nowhere forbids drinking wine [except for Nazerites], but it condemns drunkenness.
+Even for church leaders it says they are not to be given to much wine. - c.
+That being said I think it is best for a minister just to avoid alcohol entirely.
+Last time I checked it is impossible to get drunk if you don't drink at all. - d.
+Issues like if it is ok to have a glass of wine at dinner is what is called "doubtful things" by Paul in the book of Romans.
 Rom.
 14:1 Doubtful things are things that the Bible does not address specifically as wrong or sin, but are matters of the conscience.
-Each Christian must follow their own conscience in the area of drinking wine or other such drinks.
+Each Christian must follow their own conscience in the area of drinking wine or such drinks.